 Reduce energy consumption sustainably

-Energy requirements of electric cylinders compared to pneumatic cylinders
+Energy requirements compared to pneumatic cylinders

 As the cycle frequency increases, the energy requirement of a pneumatic cylinder increases exponentially, while the energy consumption of the energy-efficient electric cylinders remains constant.
 The difference in energy consumption increases with the number of work cycles per minute.